Hair Coloring

 My Experience With Expired Hair Dye (Story)

-So my boss went to Onitsha’s primary market here in Nigeria and bought about 30 different colors of hair dye manufactured by different brands.
+In early December towards the Christmas season, the demand for gold color hair dye increased in our salon.
+So, my boss went to Onitsha’s market and bought about 30 different colors of hair dye from different brands.

-He still sold almost all of them to customers and colleagues (hairstylist)
+He still sold almost all of them to customers and colleagues (hairstylists)

-Fast forward to 2 days before Christmas- Every salon was hell busy, filled with customers.
+Fast forward to two days before Christmas, every salon around was busy as hell, filled with customers.
 That day at night, I sold the last gold dye.
-No more gold dye?
+No more gold dyes?

 More customers kept asking me to get their hair colored gold that night.
-So I went to our inner store-shelf to confirm it there was any dye left.
+So I went to our inner store shelf to confirm if there was any dye left.

 Hopefully, I found one already opened and used.
 So I brought it out and opened the dye container.
-It was smelling; the odor forced me to close it back.
+However, I had to close the container immediately as it was oozing an offensive odor.

-But I wasn’t sure that something is wrong with the dye.
-Because I have used so many dyes that smells bad, even when they are new. (especially black dye)
+I wasn’t sure something was wrong with the dye.
+I’ve used many putrid-smelling dyes, even when they are new (especially black dyes).

 I wanted to confirm if it will still work on hair.
-So I took it outside with some hair I cut out from one of my clients, mixed the dye, and applied it on the hair.
+Not wanting to experiment with a client’s hair, I took it outside with some hair I cut out from one of my clients, mixed the dye, and applied it to the hair.
 After a few minutes, I washed the hair.

-I decided to do a patch test on my hair.
-So I mixed the dye the normal way and applied a small portion to my hair.
+So I mixed the dye normally and applied a small portion to my hair.

 Guess what happened next: